 She says it has “A Vastness” when it came.
 There is also a “Wisdom, without Face, or Name.”
 It is not something that one can look at and understand.
 It is beyond human comprehension and therefore without a single “Face.”

-Maintaining the peaceful tone, the speaker adds that the world feels “A Peace” that is similar to what one feels when they are safe at home.
+Maintaining a peaceful tone, the speaker adds that the world feels “A Peace” that is similar to what one feels when they are safe at home.
 The “Hemispheres” themselves are said to be “at Home.”
 The final line is another simple statement, similar to those that she began the poem with.
-After these very lyrical and imagistic phrases she adds simply, “And so the Night became.”
+After these very lyrical and imagistic phrases, she adds simply, “And so the Night became.”